Batmanian/KeithDunstan/src/posts/no-brains-at-all/14_the_virus.md

 Helicopters swooped overhead.
 There was a sniffer team to check for dangerous gases, vehicles with umbilical cords to cool Columbia down and to clean out its entrails, fire carts, transport wagons and, not the least, a tow vehicle that was to bring the craft in at 9.5 kilometres per hour, a process that took four hours.
 Some come-down after travelling at 28 715 kilometres per hour.
 It was several hours before we were able to interview the astronauts, John Young and Robert Crippen, whereas the entire landing had been over in twenty seconds.
 It was a remarkably moving event.
 I interviewed one lady, Louise Wolfe of Fullarton, California, who said: 'This is the first time we have had a chance of seeing real spacemen come to earth.
 For me this is history.
 I wasn't there for Christopher Columbus, but, look, I saw the arrival of the space shuttle'.

 To Marie's and my surprise, and despite all our dire misgivings, we learned to love Los Angeles.
 Oh yes, there were lots of druggies, a high rate of crime, astonishing, weird religious sects, psychopaths and sexual crazies, but 1 think the rate per head of population was little different from that back home in South Yarra.
 Nobody actually knew how big the Los Angeles population was; the estimate was about 11 million.
 Nobody was sure where Los Angeles began or ended; the guess was it was about 120 by 80 kilometres.
 It was a string of eighty communities loosely tied together.
-Deer wan dered through the Hollywood hills, and farmers still produced vegetables, strawberries and oranges in the most remarkable places.
+Deer wandered through the Hollywood hills, and farmers still produced vegetables, strawberries and oranges in the most remarkable places.

 We settled at Calabasas, beyond the smog and just beyond Woodland Hills where we had first met the Reuters man, Ron Clarke.
 We bought a condominium overlooking an exquisite lake.
 There was a swimming pool where Marie could swim, and we played tennis almost every afternoon.
 Los Angeles, of course, was the ultimate victim of the automobile.
 It had no public transport system worthy of the name and BOO kilometres of freeways.
 You could drive on freeways all day, twenty-four hours a day, without ever retracing your steps and without ever leaving Los Angeles.
 The creature who did not own a car in Los Angeles was indeed lost beyond redemption.
 I can never forget the breaking-in agonies.
 We bought a Chevrolet but the insurance company declared that, unless we acquired Californian licences immediately, the car would be impounded.
 They laughed at our international licences so carefully purchased in Melbourne.
 In California they did not even recognise interstate licences let alone the international variety.
 So I went into the Department of Motor Vehicles in Hollywood.
 There were at least 500 people battling to get a licence all at the one time.
 I queued for over four hours.
 But not everyone queued.
 During the morning I saw the pop singer Rod Stewart sweep in.
 Rod's hairdo was tinted a beautiful shade of canary and he had a nice blonde creature on his arm.
 Rod swept through and won his licence in ten minutes.
 It pays to be a celebrity in LA.